slatedocs/slate/source/index.md

 		<tr>
 			<td>Currency</td>
 			<td>ccy</td>
 			<td>The ISO 4217 currency code of the transaction encoded as a string.
-Default is "USD".</td>
+Default is "USD."
+Maximum length is three characters.</td>
 			<td>No</td>
 		</tr>
 		<tr>